scenarioo/scenarioo/docs/features/Safe-Identifiers.md

 # Safe Identifiers

-The following fields are used as identifiers:
+The following fields are used as identifiers to identify their objects in the scenrioo documentation:

 * branch name
 * build name